How to Relieve Menstrual Cramps

 - Soy oil

 - Fish with Omega-3

 Foods with grains and oils create inflammation in the body and can increase hormonal problems.
 The way these products affect you depends on your body.
-However, it has been proven that people who have a diet free of grains suffer from less menstrual cramps.
+However, some studies suggest that people who have a diet free of grains suffer from less menstrual cramps.